jasonlarkin/qgml/docs/api/core.rst

 ====================
-Core QMML Framework
+Core QGML Framework
 ====================

-This section documents the core components of the Quantum Matrix Machine Learning (QMML) framework.
+This section documents the core components of the Quantum Geometric Machine Learning (QGML) framework.

 Architecture Overview
 =====================

-The QMML framework is built on a hierarchical architecture that promotes code reuse and modular development:
+The QGML framework is built on a hierarchical architecture that promotes code reuse and modular development:

 .. graphviz::